jeffpar/pcjs/software/pcx86/sys/unix/minix/1.1/pc-at/index.md

 It's important that the machine use a CGA video adapter rather than a VGA (or EGA), because MINIX 1.1 scrolls text by adjusting the CRT controller start address *and* relying on frame buffer wrap-around at the 16K boundary.
-VGA frame buffers do not wrap at 16K, so MINIX scrolling will periodically fail on VGA-based systems.
+VGA frame buffers do not wrap at 16K, so MINIX scrolling will appear erratic on VGA-based systems.

-Also, on December 12, 2022, I re-read all my 1.2M MINIX 1.1 diskettes and discovered that the boot disk image I had originally posted contained a few patches.
+Also, on December 12, 2022, I re-read my original 1.2M MINIX 1.1 diskettes and discovered that the boot disk image I had originally posted contained a few patches.
 Here are the differences:

     1c1
     < 00000000  b8 c0 07 8e d8 33 f6 b8  e0 2f 8e c0 33 ff b9 00  |.....3.../..3...|